Aviva has 15 million UK customers, and offers home cover as separate buildings or contents policies, or both combined.

 The Aviva Group is made up of several businesses, including Aviva Insurance Services UK Ltd and Aviva UK Digital Ltd, amongst others.

-Aviva offers one contents only policy and one buildings cover policy, but these can also be combined and tailored to your needs with add-on optional extras.
+Aviva offers contents-only and buildings-only policies, but these can also be combined and tailored with optional extras.

 Depending on whether you choose to cover your building, contents or both, Aviva’s home insurance cover includes: